CUCentralAdvancement/github-docs/readme.md

   be completely static.
 - [Other HTML/CSS/JS](frontend/loose-ends.md) - There will be parts of the frontend not using React but those parts will still use the same design tokens to maintain branding consistency.
+- [Cypress Testing](frontend/cypress.md) - Cypress.io is the preferred way to write functional, end-to-end
+  tests for all applications.

 ## Backend Apps